gkrajniak/sign-up/README.md

 * This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.2, taking advantage of the new features of the release.
 * A [Bootstrap](https://getbootstrap.com/) CSS version 4.0.0 has been used to style the components teplates.
-* For the unit and integration testing **Jest** framework has been chosen, because the simplicity and speed of use.
+* For the unit and integration testing **Jest** framework has been chosen, because the simplicity and speed of execution.
 * For E2E test the **Cypress** test are implemented to check the e2e functionality.

 ## Development server